Tuesday, June 18, 2024

 We did get to Kimberly, where it was raining heavily at times, not nice weather for a walking tour.
 We didn't see much that interested us today, so after a lunch break we pressed on to Fort Steele.

-Well, the Fort Steele historic recreation is only open Friday thru Sunday right now.
+Well, the Fort Steele historic recreation was closed today, only open Friday thru Sunday right now.
 OK, we can camp in the area anyway.
-Well the more rustic campground didn't have a cell signal for us, and we didn't want an afternoon/evening without our internet.
+A nearby rustic campground didn't have a cell signal for us, and we didn't want an afternoon/evening without our internet.
 So back to the fancier place right across from the closed Fort Steele exhibit, where we had a good cell signal.

 We just wanted a simple site, preferably with electric.
-Their electric sites all had full hookups (electric, water, sewer), all for "only" $70 per night.
-Their non-electric sites looked like they'd be hard to get level on, and they only wanted $50 for those!
+Their electric sites all had full hookup services (electric, water, sewer), all for "only" $70 per night, way too much for us.
+Their non-serviced sites looked like they'd be hard to get level on, and they still wanted $50 for those!
 So I thanked him and we moved on back to the Cranbrook area.

 By golly, we had missed the fact that Cranbrook has a Walmart.
 That was looking pretty good by now, 4pm on a darkening rainy afternoon.
 But no, this Walmart does not allow overnights, even a relatively small rig like ours.

-The Walmart Customer Service rep I talked to lived up to her name, and told us that the local Home Hardware allowed overnights!
-It turns out that the Home Hardware lot abuts the Walmart lot, so not far to go.
+The Walmart Customer Service rep I talked to lived up to her name though, and told us that the local Home Hardware allowed overnights!
+It turned out that the Home Hardware lot abuts the Walmart lot, so not far to go.

 Home Hardware had a lovely sign we've never seen before, anywhere: